SwiftKickMobile/SwiftMessages/README.md

 #### [View Controllers Readme](./ViewControllers.md)

-And check out our blog post <span style="color: red">Elegant Custom UIViewController Transitioning</span> to learn a great technique for building your own custom segues.
+And check out our blog post <span style="color: red">Elegant Custom UIViewController Transitioning</span> to learn a great technique you can use to build your own custom segues that utilize `UIViewControllerTransitioningDelegate` and `UIViewControllerAnimatedTransitioning`.

 ## Overview